All Products

 Configure the JDBC driver

-Before you use the JDBC driver in your Java application, add the path of the JDBC driver to CLASSPATH.
-For example, if the path of the JDBC driver is /usr/local/polardb/share/java/, run the following command to add the JDBC driver path to CLASSPATH:
+Before you can use the JDBC driver in a Java application, you must add the path of the JDBC driver package to CLASSPATH.
+For example, if the JDBC driver is in the /usr/local/polardb/share/java/ path, you can run the following command to add the driver path to CLASSPATH:

 export CLASSPATH=$CLASSPATH:/usr/local/polardb/share/java/polardb-jdbc18.jar